Updated 14 May 2021

-First and foremost, as we roll the waves of Coronavirus and this pandemic we at RYA Scotland, will always follow Government advice – Scottish Government.
+First and foremost, as we roll the waves of the Coronavirus pandemic we at RYA Scotland, will always follow Government advice – Scottish Government.
 We also encourage our clubs, centres, organisations and members to support us in this as we continue to work with the new normal (and ever-changing levels & guidance).
 The COVID-19 preventative measures are vital to protecting health and wellbeing and to minimising pressure on frontline services.
-We have a collective and individual role to play by following the Government guidelines which currently recommend we “stay at home”.
+We have a collective and individual role to play by following the Government guidelines.

 Guidance for Boating

 We have a separate page which outlines our advice around getting on the water which can be found here and it contains current guidance around the protection levels and what you should think about when planning or taking part in activity.
 This page is continual updated when the Scottish Government provides additional information.

 There is also additional information & guidance from the RYA to aid your planning for boating activity, training activity, racing etc., however please remember that the government guidelines are different across the UK and so some elements don’t apply here in Scotland.

 COVID-19 Support & Resources

 RYA Scotland is aware that members, affiliated clubs and organisations and recognised training centres will be worried about what is currently happening and what support they can access due to the Coronavirus.